 You can automate these operations using the following Visual Studio extension, Project Linker.
 Note that extensions are only available in Visual Studio editions of Professional or higher.

 Download from the following URL:

-If Link all items by default is checked, Application1's file and folder configuration will be synchronized to Application2 when you press the "OK" button, so if you don't want to synchronize them all of a sudden, clear them.
-On the other hand, if you want to synchronize in bulk, it is convenient to check.
+When "Link all items by default" is checked, when you press the "OK" button, the files and folder structure of Application1 will be synchronized to Application2, so if you do not want to synchronize suddenly, please uncheck it.
+Conversely, if you want to synchronize in bulk, it is convenient to check.

 Right-click the project and choose Add - New Item.

-Try to create a folder.
+Try creating a folder.

 The folder is also created automatically.
 By the way, there is no concept of a link in a folder, so what is created is a physical folder.

 If you move the file to the folder you just created, the linked destination will also be automatically moved in the same way.

 Try deleting the folder and the files in it.

 The link will be removed in the same way.
 In this way, Project Linker allows you to synchronize file and folder structures across multiple projects.